Monday, November 20, 2023

 Let’s bring it back to Stranger Things.
 That’s a show I know I would have loved as a kid, but there’s a decent amount of content in it (violence, horror, coarse language) that probably would have made it an R-rated show if we were to apply a traditional film rating to it.
 The rating Netflix gave it was TV-14, meaning it’s not recommended to anyone younger than that.
 That’s what it’s rated in Canada, at least.
 Something I haven’t touched on yet is how movie ratings are not universal.
 I live in Canada so I was able to see some movies in the movie theater as a teenager that US teens would not have been allowed to see without a parent.
 Up here we have 14-A (no one under 14 admitted without parent), which is what a violent, cursing-filled movie will sometimes get if it lacks sex and/or nudity or much explicit blood and guts.
 The same movie will likely still be R-rated in the states.
 Usually sexual content will boost a movie to 18-A in Canada, which is about the Canadian equivalent of a restricted US flick.
 TV ratings get even more confusing because they don’t align with the Canadian movie rating system or the US rating systems.

 The Amazon Prime series The Summer I Turned Pretty is rated TV-14, and the show is based on a YA novel, clearly targeting a teen audience…and yet it has quite a bit of swearing, enough that it would have been R-rated had it been a movie (remember, more than one F-bomb is an auto R).
-It’s as if the creators and the streaming service know that kids talk like this and they’re going to watch the show anyway so why bother omitting coarse language?
+It’s as if the creators and the folks running the streaming service know that kids talk like this and they’re going to watch the show anyway so why bother omitting coarse language?
 This could be a sign of the times.
 There are conversations had by people all the time about what a movie released decades ago would be rated if it was released today, because our standards have changed.
 Parents are constantly complaining about the violence in movies and TV shows, and I get it, because a lot of it does seem to be getting past the censors largely unchecked now.
 I never understood as a kid why Alien (1979) was rated R but AVP: Alien vs. Predator (2004) was rated PG-13, because AVP was incredibly violent and intense, arguably even more so than Alien.
 Apparently it’s fine to show violence as long as the blood isn’t red…I wish I was joking, but that’s pretty much the truth.
 Sexual content will also escalate a film’s rating, sometimes to the point of getting the dreaded NC-17, but guess what?
 In the age of streaming, that doesn’t really matter anymore.
 I can click on an NC-17-rated film just as easily as a G-rated film, and so can everyone else if they have access to a streaming service with an account on standard settings.

 So, is it a bad thing if we have reached the end of an era in which a rating system is enforced?
 Well, I don’t think ratings are dead, exactly, and I don’t think they are completely obsolete, but it is time they changed.
 As I’ve gone over in this lengthy exploration on the history of film ratings, the system has undergone many modifications over the decades, and I think we are on the cusp of a new bout of changes.
 Perhaps a new system that works for both films and shows on streaming services will be implemented, or the streaming services themselves will adopt new user guidelines for self-guided censorship.
 Just to be clear, there are ways of making your account password protected and safeguarding the content on those streaming services from younger viewers, but it just isn’t the same as having a theater usher or a video store clerk do it for you.
 It’s not as if the ratings are no longer relevant—I think they still serve that purpose of informing viewers about the general content of what they are about to watch—but it’s the enforcement of those ratings on younger viewers that’s dying out.